znsio/specmatic-documentation/documentation/soap.md

 ## Setting SOAP expectations

 Once again, you can use the same stub format that is used for REST APIs.
-The only difference is, put the SOAP payloads where the rest payloads would go.
+The only difference is, put the SOAP payloads where the REST payloads would go.

 It will look something like this: